Updated on: October 1, 2024

 🥇1.
 1Password — Best Android Password Manager in 2024

-It also has helpful password sharing for individuals, families, and teams.
+It also has straightforward password sharing for individuals, families, and teams.
 You can easily share any password in your vault by sending a temporary link via text or email — competitors like Dashlane and RoboForm only let you share passwords with other users, but 1Password’s secure encrypted links can be sent to anybody.

 1Password provides a variety of additional security features to help Android users keep their information secure, such as:

-• Travel Mode.
+- Travel Mode.
 Temporarily removes specific logins, so you can protect sensitive information from thieves and intrusive border agents while traveling.
 No other password manager has anything similar.

 1Password’s Android app also comes with comprehensive auto-fill functionality.
 Once you set it up, it can integrate with your Android keyboard, becoming a selectable service whenever you try to log into a website or app.
 Even better, when you tap a username or password field, the Android keyboard automatically suggests the relevant login credentials from 1Password.
 All you need to do is tap the suggestion to auto-fill the data.
 If you’re dealing with multiple steps to sign in, you can choose the login item at each step, making the process even smoother.
+I really appreciate being able to save passwords on my computer, too, and being able to effortlessly auto-fill them when logging into the same sites on my phone.

 Moreover, the auto-fill feature allows you to save a new account or update an existing password without leaving the app or website you’re on.
 1Password will give you the option to either fill the details in once or update the login item for future auto-fill.
 This integration means you rarely have to toggle back and forth between 1Password and the app you’re using.

-I was excited to see 1Password has introduced passkey support, too.
+I was excited to see 1Password offers passkey support, too.
 This innovative technology uses biometric data or device authentication instead of a password.
 While passkeys are relatively new, they’re starting to be used in more places, so it’s nice to see 1Password keeping on top of security trends.
 However, you can’t create new passkeys on older versions of Android or iOS — only Android 14 and iOS 17 offer full passkey support.

 For users on the family plan, 1Password’s vault sharing tools are really great, too.
 I had no problem creating a read-only vault for my whole family that contained our Netflix and Disney+ passwords, while my husband and I shared an all-access vault for our financial and online shopping accounts.
+I appreciated how easy it was for my family to access what they needed whether they were on their Android, iPhone, or computer.

 Priced at $4.99 / month, 1Password Families is one of the most affordable family plans around.
 It covers 5 users, but you can add as many new users as you need for a small additional fee.
 1Password doesn’t offer a free plan, but its Individual plan ($2.99 / month) is a good value, covering unlimited devices for a single user for a little bit less than Dashlane.